THE FIELDS

 I swung too late,

-The parents roared,
+The parents roared.

 When the next pitch came

-To my sunset from my dawn.
+To sunset

 Bouncing toward the center field wall.

-There was my mallet in the dirt,
+That landed in the dirt,

 Radiating red in the setting sun.